anupj/cta-study-material/things-you-must-know.md

 * What is a [X509 Certificate](https://en.wikipedia.org/wiki/X.509)
 * What is the flow of SSL handshake at transport layer
 * What is the flow of dual-SSL handshake at transport layer
+* How trust is established between systems using certificates
 * What is SAML
- *  how trust is established between systems
  *  what is the realm-discovery problem, when it's relevant and how it is resolved